jerryaoverton/fedex-api-hackathon-2020/README.md

 ### The FedEx Marketplace

 The FedEx marketplace is a Python/Flask website that communicates with the smart contract.
 The client-side code runs Javascript and HTML5.
 The server-side code executes in Python on the Heroku server.
+Events like order and profile updates are communicated from the smart contract to the marketplace in real time using web sockets.

+## Important Links

+- Main presentation.
+Open this in presentation mode.
+- Summary video
+- The drone state machine code
+- The smart contract (web service version)
+- The smart contract (Solidity version)